 An area with a Site Suitability of 1 will have the highest rank in Site Suitability and be the best area for planting more trees.
 If the rank is a higher number, the ranking will be low, and mean a lower Site Suitability.
 If the rank is a lower number, the ranking will be high and have higher the site suitability.
 Also in the pop up, there will be Plan Tool Criteria displayed in a bar graph format.

 By hovering over a criteria of interest, you can get the metric for that criteria.

 Using the weight priorities, you can filter the polygons on the map to those that fit within the Plan Criteria meaning the most to your organization.
-Let’s use Average Temperature as an example here.
+Let’s use Population Below Poverty as an example here.
 You can isolate more than one Plan Criteria metric, however, for this example we will only be using one.

 First, set all Plan Tool Criteria to none.
-Then, set only the Average Temperature to high.
+Then, set only the Population Below Poverty to high.

-Now on your map, you will see Site Suitability according to the Average Temperature Criteria only.
+Now on your map, you will see Site Suitability according to the Population Below Poverty Criteria only.

 The Rank will change depending on the Criteria you have chosen.
-Only the one bar graph for Average Temperature or the Criteria selected will be available in the pop up.
+Only the one bar graph for Population Below Poverty or the Criteria selected will be available in the pop up.